Depression references in America’s most popular rap songs are on the rise, according to a new study of rap lyrics has found that .

 Of course, as the authors explain, “We also cannot address causation or motivations for the increased presence of mental health references within the sampled songs.”

-More research, they write, is needed to to help researchers understand “how this music can improve the mental health of its listeners or how it might lead to greater risk.”
+More research about rap and mental illness is needed, they write, to help researchers understand “how this music can improve the mental health of its listeners or how it might lead to greater risk.”

 In conclusion, the authors write, “this study supports the need for research examining the effects of rap music in efforts to reduce stigma and minimize mental health risk.”